gajus/roarr/README.md

 <a name="roarr-transports"></a>
 ## Transports

-A transport in most logging libraries is something that runs in-process to perform some operation with the finalised log line.
+A transport in most logging libraries is something that runs in-process to perform some operation with the finalized log line.
 For example, a transport might send the log line to a standard syslog server after processing the log line and reformatting it.

 Roarr does not support in-process transports.